Wikiquote: History

 The Wikiquote site originated in 2003.
 The article creation milestones are taken from WikiStats.

 Operation

-Though there are many online collections of quotations, Wikiquote is distinguished by being among the few that provide an opportunity for visitors to contribute and the very few which strive to provide exact sources for each quotation as well as corrections of misattributed quotations.
+Wikiquote is one of few online quotation collections that provides the opportunity for visitors to contribute and the very few which strive to provide exact sources for each quotation as well as corrections of misattributed quotations.
 Wikiquote pages are cross-linked to articles about the notable personalities on Wikipedia.